Easy Crochet Ribbed Beanie for Beginners | Free Pattern & Video Tutorial

 knot

-If the hole isn’t closing, sew over the hole a few times in different directions, pull it tight, and tie another knot.
+If the hole isn’t closing completely, sew over the hole a few times in different directions, pull it tight, and tie another knot.

 Finished Crochet Ribbed Beanie